-Navigating Deepfake Threats: Ensuring Supplier Authenticity in Accounts Payable
+Navigating Deepfakes: Ensuring Supplier Authenticity in AP Payments

-In the rapidly evolving digital landscape, businesses face an array of challenges, one of which is the growing threat of deepfake technology and its potential to facilitate identity theft.
+This incident underscores the growing global concern over the use of deepfake technology for criminal activities, prompting a need for heightened vigilance and advanced security protocols.
 This is particularly relevant in the Accounts Payable (AP) space, where the authenticity of suppliers is paramount.
 As deepfake technology becomes increasingly sophisticated, it's crucial for businesses to ensure they truly know their suppliers.

 Deepfake and Identity Theft: A Growing Concern